 We fully recognise that sport and leisure providers are going through challenging times.
 The impact of the coronavirus (COVID-19) pandemic on disabled people and sport and activity has been enormous.
 This page provides the range of resources and responses we have released since March 2020 to support your strategies and conversations.

 One of our biggest fears is that providers will cut their inclusion work.
-Losing key staff who are central to ensuring inclusive practice would have a devastating impact on disabled people’s participation.
-We urge decision makers to think carefully about the expertise that they retain if they genuinely want their offer to be inclusive.
+Losing key staff who are central to ensuring inclusive practice always has a devastating impact on disabled people’s participation.
+We are here to help sport and leisure providers to enable welcoming, and more accessible environments.